ZlordHUN/cosmic-monitor-applet/README.md

 - **Recent First**: Groups are sorted by most recent notification
 - **Notification Details**: Shows app name, summary, and body text (truncated if too long)
 - **Persistent Display**: Keeps up to 5 notifications visible at once
-- **Clear Action**: Right-click anywhere in the notifications section to clear all
+- **Clear All Button**: Red "Clear All" button in the header to dismiss all notifications at once
+- **Individual Dismiss**: Each notification and group has an X button to dismiss individually
+- **Group Dismiss**: X button on group headers clears all notifications from that application

 ### Enabling Notifications